iZerat/ReplaceMat_Documentation/ReplaceMat_Documentation_EN.md

 Fill in the blueprint asset of the material you want to replace in the "Input Blueprint" field, fill in the Component Name "bag" of the material

-ReplaceMat V1.2 you want to replace in the "Component Name" field, and fill in the ice cube material in the "Input Material" field.
+you want to replace in the "Component Name" field, and fill in the ice cube material in the "Input Material" field.
 After all the Settings are completed, click OK.

 ![bo_d4tecgref24c73beecag_51_300_465_911_507_0.jpg](images/bo_d4tecgref24c73beecag_51_300_465_911_507_0.jpg)